How do you calculate the IBC maximum occupancy load for commercial bars?

-The building code is constantly evolving.
 According to my good friend, architect Tom Kuhn of CSK Architects, as of 2018, IBC now requires businesses in Occupancy A-2 that serve alcohol, any new or existing modified fire area over 1500 sq.ft. would be required to have sprinklers if you wanted to meet current code without implementing work-around design parameters in Chapter 34.
 Always consult your local architect.

 I want to thank our good friends at Bullpen Luxury Sports Bar and Gelsosomo’s Pizza for their courtesy.
 A great place to hang-out, have pizza and watch the game.

-With an occupant load of 157, this building is required to have two exits.
+With a calculated occupant load of 157 for the subject bar/restaurant, this building is required to have two exits.
 IBC prohibits egress through kitchens, store rooms, closets or through rooms that can be locked to prevent egress.
 According to IBC, we also need to have enough total clear egress width (commonly referred to as “exit inches”), in order to prevent “bottlenecking” under emergency exit conditions.
 By code, we need to factor .2” of doorway width and .3” of stairway width per patron for buildings without a sprinkler system.
 In this scenario this means that we’ll need a total of 31.4” (rounded up to 32”) of total egress (16” per door).
 Since the minimum width of commercial doors is 32”, we’re well within the acceptable range.
 If the building had stairways, we would have to design a total of 47.1” (rounded up to 48”) of total stairway width (24” per stairway) and since the minimum width of commercial stairways is 48”, we would be well within the acceptable range.

 Final stated occupancy is the decision of the local fire marshall.

 Contact Us Today to Schedule Your Free Consultation!

 MOST POPULAR POSTS: